Honor Code and Rules of the School of Law

 As part of the investigation, the Investigator may, among other things, contact students and others about their alleged involvement, send an email message to the student body requesting individuals with information to come forward, or communicate with professors who have information regarding the allegations.
 During the investigation process, the Investigator will act with the utmost care to keep the identity of the involved students confidential.

 Students have a duty to cooperate during the investigation process.
 Students also have an obligation to respond in a timely manner to communications related to the investigation.
-Failure to respond or cooperate during the investigation process may result in a violation of the Student Code of Professional Conduct.
+Failure to respond or cooperate during the investigation process may result in a violation of this Code.

 D. Determination by Investigator